ResearchKit/ResearchKit/docs-standalone/coding-style-guide.md

 Always include [*nullability annotations*](https://developer.apple.com/swift/blog/?id=25) in header files.

 Generally, it's a good idea to make the entirety of headers as *audited for nullability*, which makes any simple pointer type to be assumed as `nonnull` by the compiler.
 You do this by wrapping the whole file with the `NS_ASSUME_NONNULL_BEGIN` and `NS_ASSUME_NONNULL_END` macros.
-You can then opt out any property or argument declaration that can take `nil` values by annotating it as `nullable`.
+You can then opt any property or argument declaration that can take `nil` values out by annotating it as `nullable`.

 Do not add *nullability annotations* to implementation files.

-See **Section 3** for an annotated *Header File Example*.
+See **Section 3** for an nullability-annotated *Header File Example*.

 ### 3. Header File Example